ShionMing/shiweiwu.github.io/_pages/about.md

 # 🔥 News
-- *2025.04.10*: &nbsp;🎉🎉 One work on creative support tool (collaborate with HKUST(guangzhou)) and one work on human-AI collaboration (collaborate with Tinghua) submitted to UIST25.
+- *2025.04.10*: &nbsp;🎉🎉 One work on creative support tool and one work on human-AI collaboration submitted to UIST25.
 - *2025.03.26*: &nbsp;🎉🎉 One paper: "Exploring the Usage of Generative AI for Group Project-Based Offline Art Courses in Elementary Schools" is accepted to **CSCW 2025**.
 Congrat to Zhiqing Wang, Haoxiang Fan, Qiaoyi Chen, Yongqi Liang, and Zhenhui Peng
 - *2025.01.21*: &nbsp;🎉🎉 Tinghua Intern.
 - *2025.01.17*: &nbsp;🎉🎉 One work on online community conversational search sumitted to IJHCS.